Do Not Reach Lists

 A DNRL is a one-size fits all tool that is automatically applied to all campaigns and can only be used for exclusion purposes.
 A List Custom Audience provides more flexibility, and we recommend that you continue to use these audiences for: Retargeting, Expansion, and Campaign-Based Exclusion.

-After uploading your list of emails, there's a processing period during which the emails on your List are "matched" with active Twitter users.
+After uploading your list, there's a processing period during which the identifiers on your List are "matched" with active X users.
 This matching is necessary in order for us to identify these people and exclude them from receiving your ads.

-It's possible that not all of the emails on your DNRL will be matched with active Twitter users.
+It's possible that not all of the identifiers on your DNRL will be matched with active X users.
 This is why you might see a final Audience size that is smaller than your original uploaded list.

 Every list is different, and until your list is processed and "matched", we cannot accurately estimate the match rate for an individual advertiser's Do Not Reach List.